modbas/mad76/doc/teachpython/teachpython.md

 -   Learn how to use Jupyter Notebooks for Python

--   Learn procedural programming with Python
+-   Learn procedural programming basics with Python

--   Learn object-oriented programming with Python
+-   Learn object-oriented programming basics with Python

 -   Learn how to use VS Code as an IDE for Python